 Welcome!
 My name is Patricia (Monogue) Balkcom and this site is a compilation of my research of the ancestors of my mother, Loretta Patricia Marshall.
-Both her paternal & maternal ancestors came from Newfoundland, Canada and many descendants still live there, although my mother's immediate family relocated to Ontario.
-It is likely that our ancestors who came to Newfoundland in the 18th & 19th century originally lived in England and Ireland.
+Both her paternal & maternal ancestors came from Newfoundland, Canada and many descendants still reside there, although my mother's immediate family relocated to Ontario in the 1920s.
+It is likely that our ancestors who came to Newfoundland in the late 1700s and early 1800s emigrated from England and Ireland.

-On my mother's maternal side of the family, I know little about her grandfather, Patrick Walsh (b.
-1865) of Placentia and his ancestors.
-However, we know that his wife, Mary Frances St. Croix of the St. Mary's Bay area, had ancestors in Newfoundland as early as the late 1700s and many St. Croix families continue to live there.
+On my mother's maternal side of the family, the Walsh family lived in Placentia.
+Her grandfather was Patrick Walsh (b.
+1865), son of James Walsh and Catherine Flinn.
+His wife, Mary Frances St. Croix of the St. Mary's Bay area, had ancestors in Newfoundland as early as the late 1700s and many St. Croix and Bishop families continue to live there.

 This chart of my mother's ancestors shows who I have discovered so far.
 More information about each of them can be found in the tab labelled "Surname Index".